freeCodeCamp/guide/src/pages/java/loops/for-loop/index.md

 ---
-title: for
+title: For Loop
 ---
-# for Loop
+# For Loop

 There are 2 of these: